sajjadGG/book-python/book/machine-learning/glossary.rst

                 A feature is the specification of an attribute and its value.
 For example, color is an attribute.
 "Color is blue" is a feature of an example.
 Many transformations to the attribute set leave the feature set unchanged (for example, regrouping attribute values or transforming multi-valued attributes to binary attributes).
 Some authors use feature as a synonym for attribute (e.g., in feature-subset selection).

+        Classification
+            Process related to categorization, the process in which ideas and objects are recognized, differentiated, and understood.

         Classifier
             A mapping from unlabeled instances to (discrete) classes.
 Classifiers have a form (e.g., decision tree) plus an interpretation procedure (including how to handle unknowns, etc.).
 Some classifiers also provide probability estimates (scores), which can be thresholded to yield a discrete class decision thereby taking into account a utility function.

+        Cluster
+            Group of loosely coupled objects that belongs to the same category

         Confusion matrix
             A matrix showing the predicted and actual classifications.
 A confusion matrix is of size :math:`LxL` , where L is the number of different label values.
 The following confusion matrix is for :math:`L=2` :